 - Always be kind to other people.
 Mark Twain said, “Kindness is the language the deaf can hear and the blind can see.”

 - Turn the other cheek.
 She was a master at this.
 I actually learned this from her, and not the preacher or at Sunday School.
 The lesson isn’t about weakness.
-No- it’s to show them they do not have the power to control your emotions.
+No- it’s to show others that they do not have the power to control your emotions.
 When you maintain emotional control, that’s real strength.

 - Be honest in everything you do.
 In all small things, be honest and the big ones will take care of themselves.